quixio/quix-docs/docs/platform/tutorials/image-processing/get-project.md

     !!! tip

         If you don't have GitHub account you can use another Git provider, such as GitLab or Bitbucket.
-If using Bitbucket you could import the repository - this would act as a clone (a static snapshot) of the repository.
+If using Bitbucket, for example, you could import the repository - this would act as a clone (a static snapshot) of the repository.
 This is a simple option for Bitbucket, but you would not receive upstream changes from the original repository once the repository has been imported.
 You would however have a copy of the project you could then modify to suit your use case.
+Other providers support other options, check the documentation for your Git provider.

 ## Create your Quix project